Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Associated Quantum Vector Bundles and Gauge Quantum Linear Connections

 Let $\delta^V$ $\in$ $\Obj(\Rep_\G)$.
 We define as left $B$--module, and we define as right $B$--module.
 By our previous constructions and the fact that $\Delta_\Hor=\Delta_P$ in zero--degree, it follows that $E^V_\l$ is a finitely generated projective left $B$--module; while $E^V_\r$ is a finitely generated projective right $B$--module.
-In particular, by equations (\ref{3.f5}), (\ref{3.f5.2}) we obtain (\cite{saldym})